joseantoniobg/projectmark-takehome-test/readme.md

 It's not possible to delete a topic, only edit it creating a new version.

 The tree only shows current topics (topics in their last version).
 The path also only works with current topics ids.
-When a topic is updated, all childs are updated to relate to that topic, even in their older versions, I thought of the relation as a pointer, so it's updating the reference to the new version.
+When a topic is updated, all it's children are updated to relate to that topic, even in their older versions, I thought of the relation as a pointer, so it's updating the reference to the new version.

 Resources are also replicated, but the edited topic must have its resources listed and updated if needed as well.